Single Market Summit 2026

 Expand Good governance, accelerated delivery

-Europe recognises its competitiveness challenge but too often remains stuck in bureaucratic delivery mode.
-Silo thinking separates capital, energy and digital policies, even though they are system enablers.
-Strategic decisions are fragmented across regulators, while the gap between public budgeting logic and private return-on-capital logic persists.
+Europe recognises its competitiveness challenge, yet too often remains stuck in bureaucratic delivery mode.
+Siloed thinking separates capital, energy and digital policies, even though they are interconnected system enablers.
+Strategic decisions are fragmented across regulators, while the gap between public budgeting logic and private return-on-capital considerations persists.

 If Europe’s core problem is not ambition but delivery, governance must change.
 Faster decision-making, clearer political ownership and risk-based regulation are essential to improve the investment climate.

 • How can decision-making be accelerated without undermining democratic legitimacy?
-Is enhanced cooperation part of the answer?
+Is enhanced cooperation part of the solution?

 • Should strategic sectors be decided at a higher political level to overcome fragmentation?